-- To direct removal of a child in accordance with this statement if: The child's health or safety is at risk; - The child is presenting a health, safety or liability risk to property or others; - The child's behavior is causing undue disruption to the work of students or staff; or - · The presence of a child is unsuitable.
+To direct removal of a child in accordance with this statement if:

+- · The child's health or safety is at risk; - The child is presenting a health, safety or liability risk to property or others; - The child's behavior is causing undue disruption to the work of students or staff; or

+· The presence of a child is unsuitable.

 In the case of public areas, any member of staff on duty has the authority to direct that children be removed from the area.
-Concerns and complaints regarding this statement will be adjudicated by the Dean of Students.
+Concerns and complaints regarding this statement will be adjudicated by the Vice President for Academic & Student Affairs.